chrisenytc/grunt-roole/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Support
+If you have any problem or suggestion please open an issue [here](https://github.com/chrisenytc/grunt-roole/issues).

 ## Release History

  * 2013-10-13    v0.1.3   Fixed error on creating blank files when the compiler throw an error.